easytarget/MQ-Pro-IO/GPIO-examples.md

 Adapter: Virtual device
 temp1:        +19.4°C
 ```
 **HOWEVER**: This is nonsense..
-I'm testing with the board in a enclosure, and the attached BME280 sensor is showing room temp outside the enclosure as 22C, the CPU is not that cold.
+I'm testing with the board in an enclosure; and the attached BME280 sensor is showing room temp outside the enclosure as 22°C.
+- The CPU is definately running hotter than 19° 🤦
-- check out the device tree, maybe a bad offset.
+- ¿Check out the device tree, maybe a bad offset.
 Or some kind of calibration/reference voltage needed?